am0nt31r0/OSINT-Search/README.md

 - Presents which country a phone number belongs to.
 - Presents results of google hackings searches.
 - Presents results related to a domain or an IP address.
+- Presents digital certificates for a certain domain.
 - Presents CMS for a certain website.
-- Presents DNS Records information for a certain domain.
+- Presents DNS Records and zone transfers information for a certain domain.
 - Presents Facebook ID and a facebook page full of photos after getting a facebook profile URL.
-- Presents digital certificates for a certain domain.
+- Presents URLs present in some web page.
+- Presents URL to know what torrents are being downloaded from some IP.

 The script allows specfic searches and in bulk.